Umbraco in Load Balanced Environments

 Flexible load balancing

 With Umbraco version 7.3.0, load balancing is easier than ever before.
-Setting up a load balanced environment is reasonably easy to acheive and can be done with only a few configuration file changes.
+Setting up a load balanced environment is reasonably easy to achieve and can be done with only a few configuration file changes.

 Legacy load balancing